|

 LC Flag

 Also called the AACR Flag.
-Currently this flag is usually set to N/A in CONA.
-Where it is used, it flags the title/name that corresponds to Library of Congress Subject Heading, for works that are listed in Library of Congress authorities (e.g., Eiffel Tower).
+This flag indicates the title/name that corresponds to Library of Congress Subject Heading, for works that are listed in Library of Congress authorities (e.g., Eiffel Tower).

 NA = Not Applicable